ArnabMaji2208/Data_Analytics/README.md

 # Data_Analytics

-A space where I keep my codes which are self-learned.
+A space where I keep self-learned codes.

+Table of Contents
 1. Exploratory Data Analysis with Pandas and Numpay for - IPL Data.
 Check here : https://www.kaggle.com/bobbybittu/my-ipl-analysis